THE RIVER BETWEEN US STORYWORLD

 Tilly takes Delphine on her journey to find Noah and refuses to go back home until she’s found him, as instructed by their mother.

 Tilly shows us some pretty shocking images.
-The battles taking place around this time all over America are off the page — we’re shown the aftermath.
+The big struggles taking place around this time all over America are off the page — we’re shown the aftermath.

 At this point the story switches back to that of Howard.
 He realises the reason for the visit — Great Aunt Delphine is dying.
 We learn Cass is dead and buried, in an overgrown graveyard.
 She died of diphtheria a year after the war.

-This tells us that the war’s casualties included more than just men dying heroically in battle.
+This tells us that the war’s casualties included more than just men dying heroically in big struggle.
 With war there is always a lot of other death too — for unromantic reasons such as this.